SpeedyWeather/SpeedyWeather.jl/docs/src/forcing_drag.md

 are defined.
 The second argument has to be a `PrognosticVariablesLayer` because, in general, the forcing may use the prognostic variables in spectral space.
-The third argument has to be of the type of our new forcing, the third argument is time which you may use or skip, the last element is a `ModelSetup`, but as before you can be more restrictive to define a forcing only for the `BarotropicModel` for example, use ``model::Barotropic`` in that case.
+The third argument has to be of the type of our new forcing, the third argument is time which you may use or skip, the last element is a `AbstractModel`, but as before you can be more restrictive to define a forcing only for the `BarotropicModel` for example, use ``model::Barotropic`` in that case.